-Maybe you’ve heard about the new changes to the 1099-K Form requirements and you’re trying to figure out if and how they affect you.
+Maybe you’ve heard about the new changes to the 1099-K Form requirements and you’re trying to figure out if (and how) they affect you.
 Or maybe you’ve only recently heard about Form 1099-K for the first time and you’ve come across this article during a Googling spree.
-Regardless of how much you know (or don’t know) about Form 1099-K, we have the most up-to-date information about it in this very article.
+Regardless of how much you know (or don’t know) about Form 1099-K, we have the most up-to-date information about it right here, in this very article.

 What is Form 1099-K?

 A 1099-K (Payment Card and Third Party Network Transactions) is an IRS information return that reports payments received from third-party payment settlement entities—which is a fancy way of saying platforms like Wave, Stripe, Square, Venmo, and PayPal, as well as online marketplaces (Amazon, eBay, Etsy, etc.), and credit card companies.